 Where the exceptional is tradition – and tradition is exceptional.

-Not quite three years later, Tutima presented a new masterpiece: the Tutima HOMMAGE.
-This first minute repeater to be completely developed and produced in Glashütte is, thanks to its technical perfection and finesse, a respectful bow to company founder Dr. Ernst Kurtz.
+and not quite three years later, on May 12.
+2011, Tutima presented a new masterpiece: the Tutima HOMMAGE.
+This first minute repeater to be completely developed and produced in Glashütte is, thanks to its technical perfection and finesse, a respectful bow to Tutima founder Dr. Ernst Kurtz.
 And one that had horological enthusiasts all over the world listening up.
 Thanks to its acoustic time signal, the HOMMAGE rang in a new era in the company history.

 With the presentation of its Saxon One, Grand Flieger, M2, and Patria to professional circles in April 2013, the brand introduced four entirely new watch families that all have one thing in common: they make up the first Tutima collection for 68 years to have been created in Glashütte.
 These watches are proof that a step backward can also lead into the future.

 The birth of a brand

 It was the year 1927.
 In all of Europe, an awakening was in the air.
 Technical innovation, young arts like film and photography, and unprecedented music like jazz made this decade into the Golden Twenties.
 Read More